AUTISTIC COMMUNICATION, ENGAGEMENT, AND RELATIONSHIPS

 Kristen Bottema-Beutel

-Kristen Bottema-Beutel, Ph.D. is an associate professor of Special Education in the Lynch School of Education at Boston College.
+Kristen Bottema-Beutel, Ph.D. is a professor of Special Education in the Lynch School of Education and Human Development at Boston College

 She received her Ph.D. from the joint doctoral program in Special Education at UC Berkeley and San Francisco State University, which was followed by an IES post-doctoral fellowship in Special Education Interventions at Vanderbilt University.
 She joined the Boston College faculty in 2013, and has worked with children, youth, and adults with disabilities for over 15 years.